 Bunaken Island and Lembeh Strait Liveaboard Dive Boats

 There are 3 liveaboard dive boats cruising Northern Sulawesi.
 They all make trips there, as well as tours to other relatively nearby diving locations that include Raja Ampat, Komodo, Banda, Sangalaki, and Komodo.
 They devote a small number of tours to Bunaken Island and Lembeh Strait.
-Here are the 3 vessels with pricing and number of tours to the Northern Sulawesi sites by the end of 2019:
+Here are the 3 vessels and the number of tours annually that they run on their current schedule to Northern Sulawesi:

 - Includes Raja Ampat, Banda Sea, Sangalaki and Lembeh Strait

-- Five 7 and 9 day tours that include North Sulawesi through 2019
+- Five 7 and 9-day tours that include North Sulawesi

 - Indonesian and international meals